michaelpipkin/PipValheimMods/AutoPickupIgnorer/README.md

 Once Valheim is run with the mod installed, a config file will be created (Pip.AutoPickupIgnorer.cfg).
 In order to ignore an item for auto-pickup, open the config file remove the # in front of the item.
+If you don't care to track items in the config file that you are not ignoring, you can remove all #-prefixed items from the list, and simply include a comma-separated list of the items you want to ignore.
 Many of the items in the game do not have straightforward names.
 I recommend consulting the item list [here](https://valheim-modding.github.io/Jotunn/data/objects/item-list.html) to look up some of the less obviously-named items.
 Item names used in the config file are from the Item column on that page.